Yemen rebels say they’re halting attacks on Saudi Arabia

 The conflict has killed tens of thousands of people and sparked what the U.N. describes as the world’s worst humanitarian crisis.

-The recent attacks knocked out more than half of Saudi Arabia’s daily crude oil production.
+The recent attacks on Saudi Arabia knocked out more than half of the country’s daily crude oil production.